Shopping Cart

 • Sodium – is deep cleansing and purifying

 Another way to maintain a healthy skin barrier is to avoid the use of Sodium Lauryl Sulphate (SLS) and Sodium Laureth Sulphate (SLES).
-These lathering agents are very commonly used in shower gel, shampoo, bubble bath and even in eczema bath products, but not only are they known to cause skin dryness, they also can damage the skin barrier.
+These lathering agents are very commonly used in shower gel, shampoo, bubble bath and even in eczema bath products.
+Not only are they known to cause skin dryness, they also can damage the skin barrier.

 These award-winning, clinically-proven natural products help leave your skin feeling softer, smoother, calmer and more comfortable.
 Try for 30 days and see if you can feel the difference.